 How do I find out whether I can get any benefits or subsidies?

-You can use this Work and Income New Zealand (WINZ) online tool to see what types of benefits and subsidies you may be eligible for, or contact them on 0800 559 009.
+You can use Work and Income's online tool to see what types of benefits and subsidies you may be eligible for, or contact them on 0800 559 009.
 Alternatively, you can contact the Citizens Advice Bureau for help in determining what kinds of financial assistance you may be entitled to.

 You may also be eligible for tax credits, depending on your situation.
-Tax credits are administered by the Inland Revenue Department – you can read our information on tax credits.
+Tax credits are administered by Inland Revenue – you can read our information on tax credits.

 If you receive a benefit there are some obligations you'll need to meet, relating to: